GLOBAL MARKETS-Payrolls for starter, trade war for main?

 Japan's Nikkei ended the week little changed, dropping 0.4 percent on Friday as a stronger yen weighed.
 Wall Street was expected to start marginally higher, having seen the Dow index break through 22,000 points this week.

-Back in Europe, sterling stayed near a nine-month low against the euro, still sapped by the Bank of England's cut to UK growth forecasts on Thursday which had also sideswiped rate hike expectations.
+Back in Europe, sterling stayed near a nine-month low against the euro, still sapped by the Bank of England's cut to UK growth forecasts on Thursday which also wiping out rate hike expectations.

 "With the central bank downgrading its UK GDP growth forecast for both this year and 2018, sterling is poised for further punishment down the road," Lukman Otunuga, research analyst at ForexTime, wrote in a note.